James Stockdale: Vice presidential candidacy

 As his introduction to the large segment of American voters who had not previously heard of him, the debate was disastrous for Stockdale.
 He was portrayed in the media as elderly and confused, and his reputation never recovered.
-In a 1999 interview with Jim Lehrer, Stockdale explained that the statements were intended as an introduction of himself and his personal history to the television audience:
+In a 1999 interview with Jim Lehrer, Stockdale explained that the statements were intended to introduce himself and his personal history to the television audience:

 It was terribly frustrating because I remember I started with, "Who am I?
 Why am I here?" and I never got back to that because there was never an opportunity for me to explain my life to people.
 It was so different from Quayle and Gore.
-The four years in solitary confinement in Vietnam, seven-and-a-half years in prisons, drop the first bomb that started the ...
-American bombing raid in the North Vietnam.
+The four years in solitary confinement in Vietnam, seven-and-a-half years in prisons, drop the first bomb that started the...American bombing raid in the North Vietnam.
 We blew the oil storage tanks of them off the map.
 And I never—I couldn't approach—I don't say it just to brag, but, I mean, my sensitivities are completely different.

 In a 1994 HBO comedy special, Dennis Miller gave an impassioned defense of Stockdale's debate performance:

 Now I know (Stockdale's name has) become a buzzword in this culture for doddering old man, but let's look at the record, folks.
 The guy was the first guy in and the last guy out of Vietnam, a war that many Americans, including your new President, chose not to dirty their hands with.
 He had to turn his hearing aid on at that debate because those fucking animals knocked his eardrums out when he wouldn't spill his guts.
 He teaches philosophy at Stanford University, he's a brilliant, sensitive, courageous man.
 And yet he committed the one unpardonable sin in our culture: he was bad on television.